Our Inspirational Coffee Table Book Weaves Art & Science

 Just about everyone knows the climate is changing.
 Everywhere.
 Many people feel they can’t really do much about it.
 There are actions we can all take.
 Some are very simple.

 We all hear about coastal flooding, more severe wildfires, and extreme weather.
-There are longer droughts, more record-breaking floods, and an increase in tornadoes.
+There are more prolonged droughts, more record-breaking floods, and an increase in tornadoes.

 What we rarely hear about in the news is climate change’s impact on the natural world and Nature’s communities.
 We know plants and wildflowers support most life on land.
 Climate change and loss of habitat are significantly affecting wildflower blooms and the bounty they offer wildlife.

 You may say, “What’s the use?
 The problem is too big, and I’m just one person trying to solve it.
 What can I do that really, really matters?”